UniOfGreenwich/ace-2023_-ace_2023_team-1/research_folder/Documentations/Slurm.md

 ### STEP 2
 export the mounted drive so other nodes can access them.
 Enter the /etc/exports file using ```sudo nano /etc/exports```

 <i>This tutorial assumes you have followed the PXE boot tutorial already.
-If not set up DHCP by following isntructions here (insert link) </i>
+If not set up DHCP by following instructions here (insert link) </i>

 ```
 # add this below the already existing line